-Chandler, Arizona April [], 2019

-You are cordially invited to attend the meeting in person.
-Whether or not you expect to attend the meeting, please complete, date, sign and return the enclosed proxy, or vote over the telephone or the internet as instructed in these materials, as promptly as possible in order to ensure your representation at the meeting.
+Chandler, Arizona April [], 2020 You are cordially invited to attend the meeting.
+Whether or not you expect to attend the meeting, please vote over the telephone or on the internet as instructed in these materials, or complete, date, sign and return the enclosed proxy, or vote over the telephone or the internet as instructed in these materials, as promptly as possible in order to ensure your representation at the meeting.
 A return envelope (which is postage prepaid if mailed in the United States) has been provided for your convenience.
-Even if you have voted by proxy, you may still vote in person if you attend the meeting.
-Please note, however, that if your shares are held of record by a broker, bank or other nominee and you wish to vote at the meeting, you must obtain a proxy issued in your name from that record holder.
+Even if you have voted by proxy, you may still vote at the meeting if you attend the meeting.
+Please note, however, that if your shares are held of record by a broker, bank or other nominee and you wish to vote at the meeting, you should contact that record holder for instructions on how to vote your shares.